PaasmerIoT/ESP-SDK/README.md

 ## Installation

 * Download the SDK or clone it using the command below.

 ```
 $ git clone github.com/PaasmerIoT/ESP-SDK.git
 $ cd ESP-SDK
 ```

-* To build any examples that use WiFi, edit `include/ssid_config.h` defining the two macro defines:
+* Supply your WiFi credentials, edit `include/ssid_config.h` defining the two macro defines.

 ```c
 #define WIFI_SSID "my wifi ssid"
 #define WIFI_PASS "my secret password"
 ```

-* To connect the device to Paasmer IoT Platfrom, do the following
+* To connect the device to Paasmer IoT Platfrom, the following steps need to be performed.

 ```
 $ cd examples/paasmer_iot
 $ sudo ./install.sh
 ```

-* Upon successful completion of the above command, a few commands which need to be executed are displayed.
+* Upon successful completion of the above command, the following commands need to be executed.

 ```
 $ sudo su
 $ source ~/.bashrc